Skip to main content

 DFCs for Influenza

-Cidara is developing a new generation of immunotherapeutic agents from its Cloudbreak platform that couple potent drugs to a human antibody fragment.
-These highly potent, long-acting drug-Fc conjugates (DFCs) are designed to inhibit specific disease targets while simultaneously engaging the immune system.
+Cidara is using its proprietary Cloudbreak platform to develop drug-Fc conjugates (DFCs) that couple targeted small molecules and peptides to a human antibody fragment (Fc).
+These “single molecule cocktails” can be designed to inhibit specific disease targets and, when desired, to simultaneously engage the immune system.

 Overview